 Also, the professional tour guide speaks well in English, making it easy for us to converse and ask for recommendations.

 We were able to try local foods at a cheaper price as well as tour around the place comfortably.

 To know more about the day tour I availed for my Ayutthaya trip, check out the bus tour here.
 This already shows everything you need to know, including the price, assembly place, schedule, and such.

 If you think that the above-mentioned day tour is quite pricey, don’t worry because there’s another option you can consider.
 See the budget tour here, which is a cheaper day tour for those who are on a budget.

 The fast and secure way going to Ayutthaya is by taking a private tour.
-Though this one is much expensive than the group tour, it is also much comfier and convenient.
+Though this one is much expensive than the bus tour, it is also much comfier and convenient.

 You can easily consult and ask recommendations from the expert local guide as there are no other groups to accommodate.